susano0/Chatbot-Nagarro/README.md

 The `get_history` intent and MongoDB are used to get the search weather history of a user.
 Example: type 'Show me my weather history' chatbot will retrieve the data from the database for that particular user.

-The `custom_search` intent and Google Custom Search API are used to fetch results from Quora and GeeksForGeeks and display the top 3 hits.
+The `custom_search` intent and Google Custom Search API are used to fetch results from Quora, Wikipedia and GeeksForGeeks and display the top 3 hits.
 Example: 'Search breaking bad on Quora' or 'shortest path algorithm of gfg', the chatbot will display the title and the URL in 3 separate messages.

 ## Hosted on Heroku: http://utk-chatbot.herokuapp.com/